tushar-1226/Python/README.md

-These are my some python
+These are my some python little project for fun and creativity.
+I hope you'll enjoy.
+Thank you